 And as of today, Gun Rights are Borepatch rights.
 The nice mailman brought our Georgia Weapons Carry Licenses.
-We are now - in a sense that Jefferson would understand - free.
+I am now - in a sense that Jefferson would understand - free.

-She said, "you carry yourself differently, there's a different look in your eyes.
-If seen that look when you work but not when you socialize" She chuckled . . .
-"It's a little scary".As for me, I look at things from a psychological viewpoint (as is also typical).
+I look at things from a psychological viewpoint (as is typical).
 I am convinced that the lawful carry of firearms is a moral act.
 It is the act of a citizen, not a subject.
 It is the act of someone unwilling to outsource the protection of himself or society to the government.